 Heading north on the Parks Highway is another beautiful drive.
 Starting in Willow, Denali makes a presence.
 Stop for an afternoon in Talkeetna, then continue on to Denali State Park, where fall colors are already at their peak.
 The new K'esugi Ken Campground at Mile 134.5 offers a short hike that has amazing views of the Alaska Range, including Denali.
 With full hook-ups available, RVers will want to make sure they stop here.

-Check out some recent photos from other travelers in the Mat-Su Valley:
+Check out some recent photos from other travelers: